-You'll be introduced to the basics of bookkeeping and accounting terminology, find out what accounting software can do, and be given criteria for evaluating what software is best for your company.Take the FREE Course!
+You'll be introduced to the basics of bookkeeping and accounting terminology, find out what accounting software can do, and be given criteria for evaluating what software is best for your company.Become a Member!

 This Xero review was done by me, Greg Lam.
 I own the Small Business Doer website and my goal is to help small business people.
 The review is my own personal opinion and I was not paid by the manufacturer to write it.
 I was offered a guided tour before I did this review but declined.
 I want to keep these reviews as real and unbiased as possible, which I think is hard to do when receiving special attention and guidance.